santhosh-spark/Aerofit--Descriptive-Statistics-Probability/README.md

 ## What Good Looks Like 🌟

-In this repository, you will find a series of Python scripts and Jupyter notebooks that guide you through this exciting data exploration.
+This repository contains a series of Python scripts and Jupyter notebooks that guide you through this exciting data exploration.
 What you can expect to accomplish:

 - Import and analyze the dataset, getting to know the data's structure and characteristics.
 - Uncover outliers through box plots and descriptive statistics.